 One of the most popular and exciting features of the re-development includes the Tower.
 A lift takes you 32 metres up to the viewing platform, which has been designed to provide exceptional views of the town.
 As you make your way out down the stairs you will be able to view an exhibition installed within the walls.

 The Tower opens at 10am every day.
 Tickets prices are just £2.50 for adults, £1.25 for those 18 and under, and £1 for people with disabilities or RSC members.
 A visit to the RSC Tower is a fun way to take in the sights of Stratford-upon-Avon and is suitable for all of the family.
 Guided tours of the Theatre are also available.

 As a mark of the renovation’s success, the Royal Shakespeare Theatre was awarded with the prestigious Tata Steel Ltd Structural Steel Design Award 2012.

 The company produces approximately 20 plays in its Stratford branch each year with around one thousand individual performances.
 The majority of these take place in the summer months.
 There are both matinee and evening performances, meaning every visitor to Stratford-upon-Avon will have the opportunity to witness a performance first-hand.

-Pre-performance dinner packages in the Rooftop Restaurant are also available.
-A stunning creation set on the third floor, it offers panoramic views of the town along with fine dining, evening cocktails and live music performances.
+Pre-performance dinner packages in the Rooftop Restaurant are also available. book a room A stunning creation set on the third floor, it offers panoramic views of the town along with fine dining, evening cocktails and live music performances.